 Market failure diagram showing deadweight loss (Photo credit: Wikipedia)

 I’m tired of the market hype from the right and the left.
-The 1% relentlessly pushes a free market (invisible hand) mythology and the left has begun pushing a post-market (new-age invisible hand) mythology.
+The 1% relentlessly pushes a free market (invisible hand) mythology without defining what they mean by it, all the while lobying for regulations that favor their own interests.
+And the Left has begun pushing a post-market (new-age invisible hand) mythology.
 Each form of market/anti-market fundamentalism will fail for the same reason: denial and wishful thinking (two sides of the same coin).

 Is the market guilty as charged, or has it been falsely framed by both sides?